php-fig/fig-standards/proposed/psr-1-style-guide.md

 This guide expressly avoids any recommendation regarding the use of `$StudlyCaps`, `$camelCase`, or `$under_score` property names.
-It is often the case that variable names map directly to field names in external data sources.
+It is often the case that property names map directly to field names in external data sources.
 Changing between naming conventions when changing contexts merely to suit a style guide would be counterproductive in such cases.